 The prophet, at any time, may abruptly be told to leave his family, homeland, or flee for his life.
 He is mostly without a mother or father, and even if found to be a goodly child by his mother, he is then hunted by an outside power, whether Pharaoh or Herod or some other demonic force.

 “Take the child and his mother and escape to Egypt.
 Stay there until I tell you, for Herod is going to search for the child to kill him” (Matthew 2:13).

 “If it is a son, then ye shall kill him” (Exodus 1:22).

-If the prophet’s father or mother favors him, then his siblings or in-laws are given the task of hating him for his dreams, mantle, or assignment.
+If the prophet’s father or mother favors him, then his siblings or in-laws are tasked with hating him for his dreams, mantle, or assignment.
 This starts at a relatively young age.
 Remember mocking Ishmael, who had to be sent away (Gen. 21:10)?
 Remember Abel’s blood that cries out?
 (Luke 11:50-51).
 Remember Laban and his sons?
 (Genesis 31:2-3).
 And who could forget Joseph and David’s journey?